Recommendation Progress Tracker

 UK-EU Regulatory alignment

-The UK UK Government should adopt a general policy of regulatory alignment with EU standards and regulations unless it is not in the UK’s interests to do so.
+The UK Government should adopt a general policy of regulatory alignment with EU standards and regulations unless it is not in the UK’s interests to do so.

 Progress: